webOSArchive/enyo1-bootplate/README.md

 ## About

-This bootplate is a template for a minimal Enyo2 and Onyx web application.
+This bootplate is a template for a minimal Enyo1 web application.
 You would normally use this to setup your local environment then go and modify the files to build your own application.

-Enyo2 (aka EnyoJS) was an open-source Javascript framework that had its origins on the Palm/HP TouchPad, but was updated for Open WebOS and other platforms through [2018](http://nightly.enyojs.com/enyo-nightly-20180402014451/sampler/dist/), before being replaced with EnactJS.

-This fork stops at version 2.5.1 to maintain compatibility with legacy webOS.
-You can download a Sampler of its capabilities from the [enyo2-sampler](https://github.com/codepoet80/enyo2-sampler) repo, or view it online via [webOS Archive](http://www.webosarchive.com/enyo2sampler).
+Enyo was an open-source Javascript framework created for the Palm/HP TouchPad, and was later replaced with the cross platform [Enyo2](https://github.com/enyojs/enyo) (aka EnyoJS).
+While Enyo 1.0 was designed for webOS devices, with a few considerations, apps can run on LuneOS, in Chrome (or Chromium-based) browsers on the web, or with a little help from a Cordova wrapper, on modern Android phones.

 You can learn more about legacy webOS at [webOS Archive](http://www.webosarchive.com/) or by exploring my other repos.

 ## Downloading

 You can use a Git client to clone this repo and then initialize submodules.
-Be aware that you'll need to clone recursively `--recurse-submodules` to ensure that all the subfolders are downloaded.
+The entire Enyo library is included in this repo, so you don't have to scrape it off a device.

 Remove the `.git` folder to detach your local folder from the bootplate git repo so that you can customize the contents for your own app (and add to your own repo)